-Visiting Address is Adrian Building, Department of Genetics, University of Leicester, University Road, Leicester LE1 7RH UK.
-The entrance to the building (a big, white-tiled rectangular block from 1969) is on the opposite side from the road (unusually for a 60s/70s design, people are more important than cars!).
+Visiting Address is Adrian Building, Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
+The entrance to the building (a big, white-tiled rectangular block from 1969, now wrapped in plastic netting to stop the tiles falling onto people) is on the opposite side from the road (unusually for a 60s/70s design, people are more important than cars!).
+You will need to sign in at the main entrance (on the campus side of the building), and the Porter will phone the lab (5079 or 3397 or mobile 0794 603 450two).
 Our lab. is room 201 on the road (green pointer on map above) side, above the enclosed pedestrian bridge that runs across University Road.
-Postal Address is Department of Genetics, University of Leicester, University Road, Leicester LE1 7RH UK.
-Delivery Address is Entrance 3, Department of Genetics, University of Leicester, University Road, Leicester LE1 7RH UK.
-(The group became part of the Genetics Department when Biology was dissolved in August 2015.)
-Parking is difficult: the best is hoping to pay for a spot on University Road or in the car park off Granville Road, 5 min walk North.
+Postal Address is Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
+Delivery Address is Entrance 3, Department of Genetics and Genome Biology, University of Leicester, University Road, Leicester LE1 7RH UK.
+(The group became part of the Genetics and Genome Biology Department when the Biology Department was dissolved; Genetics was then renamed Genetics and Genome Biology) Parking is difficult: the best is hoping to pay for a spot on University Road or in the car park off Granville Road, 5 min walk North.

 Some information about hotels and living in Leicester is linked here.

 To reach us by train, come to Leicester station, c.
-1hr 20min from London with two or three trains per hour.
-We are a 10 min walk (see map above: station is due North of our lab) or £5 taxi up from the station.
+1hr 10min from London with about three trains per hour.
+We are a 10 min walk (see map above: station is due South of our lab) or £5 taxi up from the station.
 Ask to be dropped off under the pedestrian bridge; do not go to either the University main entrance or Entrance 3.
-UK train fares are very high (£1 per minute journey time at peak/non-prebooked times) and complex, ranging from £75 one-way to £25 return to Leicester from London St Pancras station.
-From Birmingham, trains take about 1hr and cost about £15.
+UK train fares are very high (>£1 per minute journey time at peak/non-prebooked times) and complex, ranging from £87 one-way, £95 from airports, to £15 return to Leicester from London St Pancras station.
+From Birmingham, trains take about 1hr and cost about £15 (same price for return as for a one-way single ticket).
 Train timetables can be accessed on line.
 The German railway site is useful since it allows you to print out intermediate station stops to follow your journey, especially helpful if the train is delayed.
 It is strongly recommended that you also find and know the final destination of your train: this will be on the signs at the station; finding the final destination usually means some rooting around on the websites (or the German site above)!

 Intercity buses are generally cheaper than trains and can be more convenient, particularly from Heathrow airport where your luggage is more secure than on the underground, and you do not need to change bus.
 When you get to the bus station, always go immediately to the bus departure point to find if the bus is leaving because timetables may not be followed, or drivers know the traffic lets them arrive on time with a 30 min delayed departure.